-Article 22 - Depositary
+ARTICLE 22 - DEPOSITARY

-The depositary shall be appointed by the board of directors.
+The depositary shall be appointed by the board of directors and is as follows.
 The depositary shall perform the duties for which it is responsible in accordance with the legal and regulatory provisions in force and those contractually entrusted to it by the SICAV or management company.

 In particular, it must ensure the legality of decisions taken by the management company.
 Where applicable, the depositary must take any precautionary measures that it deems useful.
 It shall inform the AMF, in the event of a dispute with the management company.

-Article 23 - Prospectus
+ARTICLE 23 - PROSPECTUS